bhuvanyu09/SmartFind-System/README.md

-# Information Retrieval from Multiple PDF 💁💬 with PaLM2
+# SmartFind System with PaLM2

 # How to run?